iExecBlockchainComputing/iexec-doc/workerpool.rst

 Workerpool manager
 ============================

-A workerpool, managed by a pool manager is the essential actor of the infrastructure.
-It will be in charge of distributing the works submitted by the users to the different workers that are connected to this pool.
+A workerpool manager is an essential actor in the iExec network.
+It will be in charge of proposing available computing resources (workers) to task requesters.
+The iexec-core software will take care of handling tasks comming from blockchain events and will distribute it to alive workers.

 .. include:: prerequisites.rst